-Administration, rules and the single market – why does it matter?
+Administration, rules and the Single Market – why does it matter?

-The indicators in this section measure national administrations’ responsiveness to businesses needs and the extent to which stakeholders perceive regulation as burdensome.
+The indicators in this section measure national administrations’ responsiveness to businesses’ needs and the extent to which stakeholders perceive regulation as burdensome.

 Burden of government regulation

-This indicator measures the burden of government regulation by tracking replies to the survey question: "In your country, how easy is it for companies to comply with government regulation and administrative requirements (e.g. permits, reporting, legislation)?
-(1 = Overly-complex; 7 = Extremely easy)".
+This indicator is measured by tracking replies to the survey question: ‘In your country, how easy is it for companies to comply with government regulation and administrative requirements (e.g. permits, reporting, legislation)?
+(1 = Overly complex; 7 = Extremely easy)’.
+Higher values indicate a better performance (i.e. less burdensome regulation).

 Source: World Economic Forum